bonitoo-io/influxdb-lego/README.md

 ![screen](docs/register.png)

-## Prepare Lego Boost for Bluetooth pairing
+### Prepare Lego Boost for Bluetooth pairing

 - Install Lego Boost app on iPhone or Android device and run firmware upgrade
 - Ensure that Robot is working with your iOS or Android device
+- Press the green

-## Run Python demo
+### Run Python demo

 ```bash
 python ./boost-iot-center.py
 ```

-On first time you will need to enable BlueTooth access in MacOS security preferences dialog popup.
+On the first time, you will need to enable BlueTooth access in the MacOS security preferences dialogue popup.

-Run again and **immediately press green button on lego brick**.
+Run again and **immediately press the green button on lego brick**.

-Demo will autodetect your lego hub and starts in 5-10s.
-The output should look like:
+The demo will autodetect your lego hub and start in 5-10s.
+The output should look like this:

 ```text
 (venv) ➜  influxdb-lego git:(main) ✗ python ./boost-iot-center.py